-The Equality Act 2010 makes it unlawful to treat someone less favourably than other people in relation to employment or vocational training on the grounds that they propose to start or have completed a process to change their gender.
+The Equality Act 2010 makes it unlawful to treat someone less favourably than other people in relation to employment or vocational training due to one of the nine protected characteristic including gender re-assignment.
 The protection applies whether or not the individual has a gender recognition certificate.

-Harassment or bullying on the grounds that a person is proposing to transition, is transitioning or has transitioned is unlawful discrimination.
+Harassment or bullying or victimisation on the grounds that a person is proposing to transition, is transitioning or has transitioned is unlawful discrimination.